 Curcumin can also suppress your body’s reaction to what is called the tumor necrosis factor, or TNF.
 This is a chemical that gets made by your immune system and leads to inflammation, especially for those suffering from rheumatoid arthritis, psoriatic arthritis, and other arthritic conditions.
 It’s not entirely understood yet how curcumin can suppress TNF, but we know it does.

 Researchers have also found that curcumin has properties that make it a COX inhibitor.
-This means that they can offer some helpful pain relief, due to blocking COX-1 and COX-2 enzymes.
+This means that they can offer some helpful relief for pain due to blocking COX-1 and COX-2 enzymes.
 This has a direct influence on reducing inflammation that leads to joint pain.

 There is more to how inflammation occurs in the body.
 Your body produces cytokines, which are inflammatory proteins.
 Many of these cytokines are controlled by a molecule called N H-kB.
 This is essentially an on/off switch for certain genes.
 When taking something like curcumin, you are able to “turn off” the molecules that are causing inflammation.
 This can all be done without experiencing any unwanted side effects that certain anti-inflammatory drugs can produce.